frederic-perez/AmE-dictionary/dictionary.md

 __lurked__
 __lush__ _A lush green jungle._
 __lush__ _adj_ __1__ (of vegetation) abounding in lavish growth __2__ (esp of fruits) succulent and fleshy __3__ luxurious, elaborate, or opulent __4__ _slang_ very attractive or pleasing
-__lynch__ _v_ To punish (a person) without legal process or authority, especially by hanging, for a perceived offense or as an act of bigotry.
+__lynch__ :open_mouth: _v_ To punish (a person) without legal process or authority, especially by hanging, for a perceived offense or as an act of bigotry.
 __maimed__ _v_ _Civilians who are not fighting are being maimed and starved._
 __major ticket__ _Dawn Clark Netsch was the first woman to run for governor on a major ticket._
 __marauding__ _adj_ (of people or animals) Going around a place in search of things to steal or people to attack: _Gangs of marauding youths filled the streets._